civiccc/dock/README.md

 ## Configuration

-The Dock configuration file is quite flexible given it's simply sourced as a Bash script.
-By default Dock looks for a `.dock` file at the root of your repository.
+The Dock configuration file is quite flexible since it's simply sourced as a Bash script.
+By default Dock looks for a `.dock` file at the root of your repository and sources it.

+This means anything you can do in Bash you can also do in this script.
+Therefore caution is required!

+However, this also provides an incredible amount of power.
+A common use case is to dynamically change which environment variables are set or volumes are mounted based on whether you are running in a CI (continuous integration) testing environment or just a regular development environment.

+Dock exposes configuration options and helpers.

 ### Options